dentarg/auth0-blog/_posts/2018-02-20-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 }
 ```

 As you can see, you imported the `auth0` namespace from the `auth0-js` package and the `AUTH_CONFIG` object from the module defined in the previous section.
 Then, you used the `auth0.WebAuth()` constructor to create an instance of the `auth0` client.
-To create this instance, you provided your Auth0 Client properties to this constructor.
+To create this instance, you provided your Auth0 Application properties to this constructor.
 Alongside with these properties, you also provided values for the `responseType` property (which defines the type of response you want from the authorization server) and for the `scope` (which defines that you are expecting the server to send [the `sub` claim back to your app](https://auth0.com/docs/scopes/current#standard-claims)).

 Finally, you defined a `login()` method that wraps the `auth0.authorize()` one.